nosarthur/nosarthur.github.io/_drafts/tree.md

 possible after each yes/no question.
 Practically, there are infinitely many ways to do the partitions and it is even hard to define what 'optimal' partition means.
 As a result, many (naive) empirical strategies exist.
-Usually, one partitions the data based on one feature and then iterates over the features.
+For example, one can partition the data on one feature at a time.
 For a chosen feature, one can

 * pick N random values of that feature and pick the best one among them based on a purity measure
 * always partition at the median/mean value of that feature